georgeNakayama/ThuDogs/README.md

 # Networks to classify Tsinghua Dogs Dataset
-This repository contains convolution neural networks that classfies species of dogs using Tsinghua Dogs Dataset.
+This repository contains an implementation of convolution neural networks using Jittor that classfies species of dogs using Tsinghua Dogs Dataset.
 The dataset is provided in [this link](https://cg.cs.tsinghua.edu.cn/ThuDogs/).
 # Requirements
 **Step1: Install Requirements**
 To install all the packages required to run the codes, enter the following to the terminal.